shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 15, you gain advanced control over who can access your areas.

-As an action, you may choose a creature outside your Permanent Area to mark as Banned.
+As an action, you may choose a creature that is within your Cast Range and outside your Permanent Area to mark as Banned.
 At the start of a Banned creature’s turn, if it’s inside your Permanent Area, that creature takes up to 10d10 force damage and must succeed on a Strength saving throw or be forced 5ft toward the closest square not in your Permanent Area.
 This effect also happens the first time the creature enters your Permanent Area on its turn.

-As an action, you may choose a creature inside your Permanent Area to mark as Penned.
+As an action, you may choose a creature that is within your Cast Range and inside your Permanent Area to mark as Penned.
 At the start of a Penned creature’s turn, if it’s not inside your Permanent Area, that creature takes up to 10d10 force damage and must succeed on a Strength saving throw or be forced 5ft toward the closest square in your Permanent Area.
 This effect also happens the first time the creature exits your Permanent Area on its turn.
+If a Penned creature finds itself outside your Permanent Area due to one of your spells being dispelled, its Penned mark is removed.

 As an action, you may remove a Banned or Penned mark from a creature.